Ativan Addiction Treatment

 - Wellness, nutritional and stress management treatment services

 After the Ativan withdrawal symptoms are stabilized and detox is complete (usually between 10-21 days ), Enterhealth Ranch and Enterhealth Outpatient Center of Excellence offer the full continuum of care including residential and outpatient treatment options, both integrated together for the patient’s individual situation.
 During the residential phase of treatment, patients live at our 43-acre ranch facility while undergoing individualized, science-based treatment.
 Among many other treatments, patients attend addiction recovery therapy sessions that are specialized to each individual’s addiction challenges.
 Upon completion of the residential rehabilitation phase, the patient can transition to our outpatient facility, where patients receive continued, medically-supervised treatment while living at their own residence or in a sober living environment.

-Ativan addiction treatment, however, goes beyond detox and treatment.
+Ativan addiction treatment, however, goes beyond supervised drug and alcohol detox and treatment.
 Through therapy and psychiatric oversight, the psychological aspects of dependency can be better understood by the patient and addiction can be completely overcome.
 Counseling may be individual or group-oriented, and may also include the family.
 Long-term continuing care programs are also available, as they are essential to provide counseling and continued support over a number of years.

 Ativan addiction recovery with Enterhealth